Financial Help for Widows

-That could be a quick ticket out of trouble like credit card debt, or past-due housing payments.
+That could be a quick ticket out of trouble like credit card debt, or past-due housing or utility payments.
 However, if you are borrowing money from family as a loan, be sure to get the expected terms of repayment in writing.
 That will help avoid the financial drama that tears apart some families and could cause all sorts of headaches when you die, and your will goes to probate.

 Online Financial Assistance for Widows

 A visit to benefits.gov might be the best resource for finding government agencies outside of the Social Security and Veterans Administration that offer benefits for widows.
 You must fill out a questionnaire to see which agencies you qualify for assistance from, but the site is very extensive and useful.

 The benefits.gov list includes resources like SNAP (Supplemental Nutrition Assistance Program, formerly known as Food Stamp program); Medicaid for health coverage assistance; LIHEAP (Low Income Home Energy Assistance Program) for help with paying your electric bill; Rural Rental Assistance for help with housing supplements to reduce rent; and Reemployment Assistance Insurance Program that provides unemployment benefits for eligible widows.

 Another government website that opened in recent years – aging.gov – offers information on a large assortment of topics, dominated by financial assistance.